scala/scala-lang/_posts/2016-05-30-scala-center-advisory-board.md

-preparing proposals, we made the concession to allow proposals to be presented *at* the meeting (without prior submission), but in future, we will require that proposals be submitted to the repository at least a week before the meeting to give all the members an opportunity to consider them before meeting.
+preparing proposals, we made the concession to allow proposals to be presented *at* the meeting (without prior submission), but in future, we will require that proposals be submitted to the repository at least a week before the meeting to give all members an opportunity to consider them before meeting.

 During the first meeting, we also elected Seth Tisue as the secretary, and his minutes ~~will be published in the next few days~~ have been published